The Georgia Department of Education

 - Performs the administrative functions and services of the State Board for Educator Certification;

-- Supports agency operations, including carrying out duties related to the Permanent School Fund; and
+- Supports agency operations, including carrying out duties related to the Quality Basic Education (QBE); and

 - Monitors for compliance with certain federal and state guidelines.